sramirez1/TeacherFlows/README.md

   + cross-sectional analyses (e.g. point-in-time frequencies) of teachers that meet various criteria;
   + longitudinal analyses of teachers according to various criteria (e.g. teacher preparation program analyses)

 The first prototype of the visualization will be implemented using a Shiny Dashboard and a sankey visualization.
-Based on design critiques, user testing, and leadership input, subsequent prototypes may take advantage of more flexible platforms (i.e. d3.js).
+Based on design critiques and user testing subsequent prototypes may take advantage of more flexible platforms (i.e. d3.js).

 Shiny app: https://sramirez1.shinyapps.io/TeacherFlows/